Application server and process manager for modern PHP applications.

 new HttpServerProcess(

-onRequest: function (Request $request): Response {
+onRequest: static function (Request $request): Response {

 return match ($request->getUri()->getPath()) {